OBS Recommended Resources

 Baby Buddy An award-winning app to guide you through pregnancy and new parenting

-If your baby is still under the care of midwives, your midwifery team is your first port of call for help with feeding.
-You can ask for an extra visit, or arrange to go to one of the midwifery-led units.
+If your baby is still under the care of midwives, your midwifery team is your first source of help with feeding.
 Midwives offer telephone support 24/7.

-If your baby is older than 6 weeks, you can get support for more complex breastfeeding problems from the Enhanced breastfeeding practitioners in the Health Visiting service - ask your health visitor to refer you.
+If your baby is older than 6 weeks, the Enhanced Infant Feeding Practitioners in the Health Visiting service can help with complex feeding problems - ask your local health visiting team to refer you. *

 National Breastfeeding Helpline - telephone support and live webchat 9.30am - 9.30pm daily 0300 100 0212

 La Leche League Helpline - 8:00am - 11:00pm daily 0345 120 2918